Surgery to remove the lymph nodes in your neck

 Diagram showing the lymph nodes in the head and neck

 Your surgeon might not know if there are cancer cells in your lymph nodes before you have surgery.
-So in this case, your surgeon will suggest removing the lymph nodes closest to the cancer.
-They send the nodes to the laboratory to check them for cancer cells.
+In this case, they will suggest removing the lymph nodes closest to the cancer.

 If there is cancer in the lymph nodes you might need to have more surgery to remove more nodes.
-Or have radiotherapy to that area.
+Or have radiotherapy in that area.

 Surgeons don't do a neck dissection on everyone because it can have long term side effects.
 They have to consider who will benefit from it.